Saturday, January 14, 2017

 There are others, however, that might not come to mind when you think about running movies, but I included them because I don't think they'd be the same movies without running.
 Feel free to comment on those I left out or those I included.

 Running is one of the most important parts of this film--don't even argue on this one.
 Forrest gets into college, becomes a military hero, and gains national attention because of running.
 What would "Forrest Gump" be without Forrest's run across America?
 Without his famous line, "Ever since that day, I was run-en!"
+If you haven't seen it, watch it right now.

 Run Fat Boy, Run